dmparrishphd/Ari-CORW/README.md

 ### Benchmarks

- - The [F18A Computer and the GA 144)(https://www.greenarraychips.com/home/documents/index.php] a 144-processor supercomputer designed by Chuck Moore and [GreenArrays](https://www.greenarraychips.com/index.html).
+ - The [F18A Computer and the GA 144](https://www.greenarraychips.com/home/documents/index.php) a 144-processor supercomputer designed by Chuck Moore and [GreenArrays](https://www.greenarraychips.com/index.html).
+The F18A has (only) 32 instructions.
  - The 6502 \[[1](https://westerndesigncenter.com/wdc/documentation/w65c02s.pdf),
  [2](https://en.wikipedia.org/wiki/MOS_Technology_6502),
  [3](http://6502.org/)\]